tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {{signature-algorithms}}).

-The "extension_data" field of this extension contains a "NamedGroupList" value:
+The "extension_data" field of this extension contains a "KeyExchangeMethodList" value:

-%%% Supported Groups Extension
+%%% Supported Methods Extension

        enum {
            /* Elliptic Curve Groups (ECDHE) */